UTA-Advanced-Detector-Technologies/QpixLAR_Firmware/README.md

-# QpixLAR Software
+# QpixLAR Firmware

-houses python-based Qt interface to the QpixLAR carrier boards.
+houses hdl and firmware targeted to a zynq 7020 used in the QpixLAR experiment.